ikmb/finemapping/README.md

 **--output** "/path/to/output" if not set output is baseDir/Results<br />
 **-resume** Continue a run with cached processes<br />

-If Finemap is always failing, you can still get a locuszoom plot with "--onlylocus"
+If Finemap is always failing, you can still get a locuszoom plot with **--onlylocus**